Raptors steamroll Pacers for 17th win in 18 games

 Pascal Siakam scored 21 points and the Toronto Raptors led all the way to defeat the visiting Indiana Pacers 127-81 on Sunday night.
 Kyle Lowry had 16 points, 11 assists, seven rebounds and five steals for the Raptors, who have defeated the Pacers three times this month.
 The Pacers won the first game of the season between the teams at home on Dec.
 23.

 Serge Ibaka added 15 points and 15 rebounds for the Raptors, who have won 17 of their past 18 games.
+The Raptors' 46-point margin of victory marks the largest in franchise history.
 Matt Thomas had 17 points off the bench for Toronto, Terrence Davis II added 13 points and Rondae Hollis-Jefferson had 12.
 Chris Boucher had nine points and 11 rebounds.

 The Pacers lost guard Jeremy Lamb, who left the game with a sore left knee in the second quarter after taking a hard fall at the baseline.
 He stayed in to take his free throws before going to the locker room.
 He did not return.
 Domantas Sabonis scored 14 points and grabbed 11 rebounds for the Pacers, who have lost seven of their past nine games.
 Aaron Holiday added 14 points and brother Justin Holiday had 12 points.